oils-for-unix/oils/doc/error-handling.md

 You can also inspect the special `_process_sub_status` array variable with custom error logic.

-(The difference between command subs and process subs / pipelines is that the former are run *serially* and the latter are run in *parallel*.
-This affects the error handling mechanism.)

 ### `strict_errexit` Flags Two Problems

 Like other `strict_*` options, Oil's `strict_errexit` improves your shell